tldr-pages/tldr/pages/linux/qm-guest-passwd.md

 > Set the password for a specific user on QEMU/KVM Virtual Machine Manager.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

-- Set the password for a specific user in a virtual machine:
+- Set a password for a specific user in a virtual machine interactively:

 `qm guest passwd {{vm_id}} {{username}}`